Myoclonus: Causes

+Nocturnal myoclonus can be present in people with fibromyalgia.

 Benign myoclonic movements are commonly seen during the induction of general anesthesia with intravenous medications such as etomidate and propofol.
 These are postulated to result from decreased inhibitory signaling from cranial neurons.
 Prolonged oxygen deprivation to the brain, hypoxia, may result in posthypoxic myoclonus.
 People with benign fasciculation syndrome can often experience myoclonic jerking of limbs, fingers and thumbs.

-Myoclonus can occur by itself, but most often as one of several symptoms associated with a variety of nervous system disorders, including multiple sclerosis, Parkinson's disease, Alzheimer's disease, opsoclonus myoclonus, Creutzfeldt–Jakob disease, Lyme disease and lupus.
-Myoclonic jerks commonly occur in persons with epilepsy, a disorder in which the electrical activity in the brain becomes disordered leading to seizures.
-It is also found in MERRF (Myoclonic Epilepsy with Ragged Red Fibers), a rare mitochondrial encephalomyopathy.

 Jerks of muscle groups, much of the body, or a series in rapid succession, which results in the person jerking bolt upright from a more relaxed sitting position is sometimes seen in ambulatory patients being treated with high doses of morphine, hydromorphone, and similar drugs, and is possibly a sign of high and/or rapidly increasing serum levels of these drugs.
 Myoclonic jerks caused by other opioids, such as tramadol and pethidine, may be less benign.
 Medications unrelated to opioids, such as anticholinergics, are known to cause myoclonic jerks.